 What's the Difference Between 48V LiFePO4 Batteries and Standard Lithium Packs?

 LiFePO4 batteries are safer and more durable, but they come with the downside of being slightly heavier.
-On the other hand, "standard lithium batteries" usually refers to ternary lithium batteries, which are lighter and offer longer range.
+On the other hand, "standard lithium batteries" usually refers to ternary lithium batteries, which are lighter and offer a longer range.
 However, they can't compete with LiFePO4 when it comes to safety and overall lifespan.

 Clearly, there's no such thing as an "absolute best"-the right battery is simply the one that fits your specific needs.